As featured on 'Matt Baker: Travels with Mum and Dad' (More 4, Series 3, Episode 3: Cragside).

 There is a collection of non-native coniferous trees, planted especially for their scale and size at Cragend Wood, as well as many unusual deciduous trees.
 These were all planted as part of Lord Armstrong’s carriage drive scheme, which you can walk through after the tour, down to the River Coquet, where you can bird watch and go wildlife spotting, you may see a kingfisher or an otter.
 You can enjoy a burn-side walk and hear the peaceful sound of the water burbling as The Blackburn rushes down to The Coquet, and birds tweet in nearby trees, before climbing to the Scots Pine stand and seeing The Coquet Valley in all its glory, as Upper Coquetdale’s panorama spreads out before you.
 The woodland is filled with rhododendron, flowering in June.
 Experience the change in seasons with all the beautiful trees and our Victorian Fernery.

 Cragend Farm is open all year with 3-hour group tours running on Tuesdays and Wednesdays from 11.00am to 2.00pm from May to October.
-The last tour in 2024 runs on 30th October.
+The last tour in 2024 ran on 30th October.
 Tours will return on 6th May 2025.
 Please contact Cragend Farm direct if you’d like to arrange a private tour outside of these dates and times.

 Booking is essential.
 Dogs are welcome.